esbmc/vscode-esbmc/README.md

 ## 12. Summary

-By following the steps in this README you can:
+By following the steps in this README, you can:

 1. Prepare your Linux environment (curl, git, nvm, Node.js, npm).
 2. Install dependencies and compile the ESBMC VS Code extension (`npm install`, `npm run compile`).